HelloZeroNet/Documentation/docs/site_development/content_json.md

 #### description

-Description of your site, displayed on ZeroHello, under the title
+Description of your site, displayed under site title on ZeroHello.

 **Example**: Decentralized forum demo